 Public record of Ownership

 A copyright registration causes the work to be published in the Copyright’s Office Catalog.
 It also enables public access for review and knowledge sharing.
-Additionally, a registered copyright protects the creator in face of alleged infringement and goes a long way in substantiating ownership.
+Additionally, registered copyright protects the creator in the face of alleged infringement and goes a long way in substantiating ownership.

 Import of Infringed Works

 The U.S. Customs and Border Protection (CBP) program seizes and detains imports of goods in violation of intellectual property rights, thus protecting the authenticity of original creators.
 Only a registered owner of a copyright can partake in this program.

 This is the most valuable benefit arising from registration with the U.S. Copyrights office.
 In the absence of a certificate, even a valid owner would not be able to protect his works against infringements.
 Registration of a copyright is thus critical to protect against potential trespassers.

 The owner is entitled to statutory damages upon registration of Copyright prior to infringement or within three months of publication of work.
 However, proving damages may be a tricky task.
 The security of statutory damages makes it easier to recover a certain amount upon infringement, notwithstanding the onus to prove actual damages.

 In addition to exclusive ownership, there are five other rights flowing from registration: